ZoeyLLL/ZoeyLLL/README.md

 ## Hi there 👋

-I’m Zoey Lyu, studying computer science and neuroscience @UNC-Chapel Hill
+Hi, this is Haiyun
-- 🔭 I’m currently working on cognitive science/computational biology and multi-modal
+- 🔭 I’m currently working on cognitive science/computational biology and multi-modal concept bottleneck model
-- 📫 How to reach me: zoeylyu11 [at] gmail.com
+- 📫 How to reach me: Haiyun-Lyu@unc.edu
-- ⚡ Fun fact:

-               1. I am intrigued by brain-computer interface and biomechatronics

-               2. I was trapped by heavy rain in Queensland, Australia for a week (no phone)

-               3. In mandarin, my name means ✨rythm of the sea 🌊，pronouncing as hǎi yùn

-               4. I love getting to know new people

-🔧 Skills:
+- ⚡ I am working on growing AI like a child and multi-modality analysis on brain data.

-Programming Languages: Python, Java, TypeScript/JavaScript, C, HTML/CSS, Rust

-Tools & Frameworks: Angular, FastAPI, MySQL, Docker, Git/GitHub, VS Code
+- 🔧 Skills: PyTorch, CUDA, Python, Java, SQL, Tableau, Alteryx, R, TypeScript/JavaScript, C, HTML/CSS, Angular, FastAPI, Docker, Git/GitHub, VS Code, JupyterNotebook

 <!--
 **ZoeyLLL/ZoeyLLL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.